· FODMAP Diet Guide · guides · 10 min read

 - 15 beans = ~2g fiber

-- Can be eaten multiple times per day
+- Eat them multiple times per day for cumulative fiber

 - Good source of fiber and nutrients